Pain sufferers spend a lot of time researching different options for pain relief and pain management – with varying results.

 The Components of Chiropractic Treatment

 Once the problem has been identified, chiropractors utilize a procedure called spinal manipulation, or an adjustment, to restore proper spinal function.
 The manipulation is a gentle low force technique to restore proper mobility within the joints of the spine.
 This procedure has a positive effect on the nervous system.
-Although spinal manipulation is the key component of chiropractic care, most practitioners take a holistic approach and include other advice in their treatment program.
-Dr. Sharman is one such practitioner, with massage therapy, rehabilitative therapy, exercise and vitamin protocols to name a few services also offered at her practice.
+Although spinal manipulation is the key component of chiropractic care, most practitioners take a holistic approach and include other advice in their treatment programs.
+Dr. Sharman is one such practitioner, with massage therapy, rehabilitative therapy, exercise, and vitamin protocols to name a few services also offered at her practice.